-Petrogas maintains and operates a marine Pier on the southeastern shoreline of the Strait of Georgia in Ferndale, Washington as shown in figure 1.
+Phillips 66 maintains and operates a marine dock on the southeastern shoreline of the Strait of Georgia in Ferndale, Washington as shown in figure 1.
 The Strait of Georgia encompasses the northern marine waters of the Salish Sea, with a long fetch that extends to the northwest between the Canadian mainland and Vancouver Island.
-The Pier is built on aquatic lands leased from the Washington Department of Natural Resources (WDNR).
-The shoreline and aquatic area surrounding the Pier is part of the Cherry Point Aquatic Reserve, a WDNR protected marine environment.
+The dock is built on aguatic lands leased from the Washington Department of Natural Resources (WDNR), with the lease boundary shown in figure 2.
+The shoreline and aquatic area surrounding the dock is part of the Cherry Point Aquatic Reserve, a WDNR protected marine environment.
 The shore area is characterized by wave washed feeder bluffs where sediment transport creates both sandy and cobbled beaches and intertidal zones.